The-AVR/AVR-2022/docs/content/vrc-drone-kit-contents/_index.md

 The Bell VRC drone kit includes all of the components required to build your own autonomous quadcopter.
 The kit provides a frame, motors, electronic speed controllers, flight controller, and some additional peripherals.
-This section will cover a majority of the components included for Phase 1 of the competition.
+This section will cover a majority of the components included for basic assembly of the drone.

 ---